ella-TAS/featherline/README.md

 genetic algorithm for analog feather movement in Celeste

-created by tntfalle, Kataiser, cake special thanks to WegFan, TASMalleo, Poffel
+created by TheRoboMan, tntfalle, Kataiser, mikachelya special thanks to TASMalleo